drojf/ai_somnium_fps_camera/Readme.md

 - Cinematic scenes while in somnium seem to break my method of moving the camera - but you can still rotate the camera.
 - The pink box in somniums represents your current physical position in the world.
 When pressing F8, the pink box will spawn directly underneath the player.
 A side affect of this is that the box can be used to lift and push the player around.
 - If the pink box gets in the way, hold right click while moving the mouse and you can rotate the camera around the pink box.
 - Since my method moves all cameras, including the character portrait camera, the character portrait will move/disappear when you use FPS mode.
+- If the camera starts rotating randomly, enter and leave the main menu and it should stop.

 #### Interesting findings